uc-carpentries/uc-carpentries.github.io/index.md

 We are a group of students and staff members at the University of Chicago who teach foundational coding and data science skills to researchers at the university.
 We have been teaching two-day research computing bootcamps at the University of Chicago since 2014.

-We started as an initiative of the Biological Sciences Division, but our trained instructors now span from Biological Sciences to the Social Sciences and Physical Sciences Divisions.
-Our instructors undergo a rigorous training process to become officially certified ["Carpentries instructors"](https://carpentries.org/about/), and we have taught over 15 workshops between us.
+We started as an initiative of the Biological Sciences Division, but our trained instructors are based in the Biological Sciences, Social Sciences, and Physical Sciences Divisions.
+Our instructors undergo a rigorous training process to become officially certified [Carpentries instructors](https://carpentries.org/about/).
+We have taught over 15 workshops over the past 5 years.

+- If you are interested in **attending a workshop**, please take a look at our Calendar for upcoming trainings.

 - If you are interested in **requesting a workshop for your department**, please fill out the Request a Workshop form.

 - If you are interested in **receiving training to teach workshops** on Shell, Git, R, Python, and more, please see the Get Involved page.

 - If you are currently an instructor and **looking for resources for your workshops**, please see the For Instructors page.

+For more information, please reach out to us at uccarpentries@gmail.com.